-John M. Engquist, our Chief Executive Officer, has a 50.0% ownership interest in T&J Partnership from which we lease our Shreveport, Louisiana facility.
+John M. Engquist, our Chief Executive Officer, has a 50.0% ownership interest in T&J Partnership from which we leased our Shreveport, Louisiana facility.
 Mr. Engquist's mother beneficially owns 50% of the entity.
-In 2015, 2014 and 2013, we paid T&J Partnership a total of approximately \$0.2 million each year in lease payments.
+In 2015 and 2014, we paid T&J Partnership a total of approximately \$0.2 million each year in lease payments.
+T&J Partnership sold this property in November 2015 to an unrelated party, from whom we now lease the property.